**What is childhood trauma?**

-The Childhood Trauma Questionnaire is a nifty tool that allows mental healthcare professionals and trauma experts to get to know their patients better to help structure their discussions with them as they progress through their treatment program.
+The Childhood Trauma Questionnaire is a valuable tool that enables mental healthcare professionals and trauma experts to gain a deeper understanding of their patients, facilitating more effective discussions as they progress through their treatment program.

-The questions revolve around five different types of childhood trauma, which are: physical abuse, emotional abuse, sexual abuse, physical neglect, and emotional neglect.
+The questions revolve around five different types of childhood trauma/adverse childhood experiences, which are: physical abuse, emotional abuse, sexual abuse, physical neglect, and emotional neglect.
 Here are some of the items that need to be answered by the patient:

 - I did not have enough to eat when